jaiedsabid/jaiedsabid/README.md

 I’m currently working as a Software Developer.
 I graduated with a BSc in Computer Science & Engineering from American International University-Bangladesh (AIUB) in 2021.
 I am a passionate learner who is always willing to learn new technologies, and I love to explore and work with new technologies to solve real-life problems.

 I’m currently into Web application development.
-For web application development, the tech stack I use is PHP, JavaScript, jQuery, WordPress, React.js, Node.js, & Express.js.
+For web application development, the tech stack I use is PHP, JavaScript, WordPress, React.js, Node.js, & Express.js.
 For databases, I use MongoDB and MySQL.

-Besides programming, I love spicy food, playing video games and traveling.
+Besides programming, I love spicy food, playing video games, and traveling.

 ### 🔗 Connect me on 👇🏻
 [<img src="https://img.shields.io/badge/-Linkedin-black?style=for-the-badge&logo=linkedin&logoColor=ffffff&logoWidth=18&color=2B7BCB" />](https://www.linkedin.com/in/jaiedsabid/)